Duce32/Feeder_capture/README.md

 ## Project Overview

-This is a Raspberry Pi-based automated pet feeding and containment system that controls servo motors for door mechanisms and smart feeders for pets named Trixie and Pickles.
-The system uses various sensors (PIR motion, tilt switch) to detect pet presence and automate feeding sequences.
+This is a Raspberry Pi-based automated pet feeding and containment system that controls a servo motor for door mechanisms and smart feeders for pets named Trixie and Pickles.
+The system uses PIR motion sensors to detect pet presence and automate feeding sequences.

 ## Architecture